TheHuessy/Website_Test/README.md

      * Develop some sort of python tool that you can feed copy into and it will populate the page at the right point
           * -OR- Just have a `.txt` file on the github page with a specific delineator that will allow a JS script to easily parse it to a div much like you did with the dates page.

- * Get some more, better, photos done
-     * Ugh, paying people to click buttons is silly
-     * Having good, recent photos is not silly